Learn About Policies at Comprehensive MedPsych Systems

 April 14, 2003 marked the date that healthcare providers and others must come into compliance with HIPAA.
 This provides you with additional rights and creates a number of obligations on our part.
 The Federal government now requires us to obtain your signature that we have provided you with a HIPAA Privacy Notice.
 This notice explains to you how your health care information (even just your name or other identifying information) may be used.

-Please note, Worker’s Compensation, Automobile Insurance, Disability matters, and other payor systems which involve or could potentially involve litigation fall under other rules and may not be bound by HIPAA.
+Please note, Worker’s Compensation, Automobile Insurance, Disability matters, and other payor systems that involve or could potentially involve litigation fall under other rules and may not be bound by HIPAA.
 In such circumstances, you will not be asked to sign the HIPAA form but will be asked to sign the Forensic Consent Form.

 We cannot treat you or attempt to collect payment from any source without your signed, written consent.

 Release of Information

 Please note that we cannot release information without your consent except under the following circumstances in which we are bound by law:

 - You are in imminent danger of harming yourself or someone else

 - There is suspicion of child abuse or neglect

 - There is suspicion of elder abuse or neglect